I love getting messages from you with your success stories!

 Another very important and potential trigger of Hashimoto’s is Borrelia burgdorferi, the bacteria that causes Lyme disease.

-Borrelia burgdorferi has been found to have 16 protein structures that can cross react with thyroid proteins (5 proteins that cross-react with the TSH receptor antibodies, 2 that crossreact with Thyroglobulin antibodies, and 3 that crossreact with thyroid peroxidase antibodies (TPO antibodies), and 6 with the sodium iodide symporter).
+Borrelia burgdorferi has been found to have 16 protein structures that can cross-react with thyroid proteins (5 proteins that cross-react with the TSH receptor antibodies, 2 that cross-react with thyroglobulin antibodies, 3 that cross-react with thyroid peroxidase antibodies, and 6 that cross-react with the sodium iodide symporter).

 Lyme disease is one of the more serious infections that can lead to some debilitating symptoms, if not found and addressed accordingly.